 Many different types of medications and supplements are available that specifically address both depression and memory loss.
-While this could be an effective solution if you are also suffering from an addiction as a result of your memory loss and depression you might not want to go down this route.
+This could be an effective solution.
 It is important to speak with your doctor or therapist before taking any supplement or medication to address depression and memory loss.

 - Regular exercise and recreational activity